Cost of Living in Grenada

 We asked foreigners in Grenada what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Grenada typically include a refrigerator, stove, oven, and washing machine.
 Other common appliances may include a microwave, dishwasher, and air conditioning unit.
-Depending on the property, additional amenities such as a dryer, hot tub, or pool may also be included," wrote an expat living in Grenada.
+Depending on the property, additional amenities such as a dryer, hot tub, or pool may also be included," mentioned one expat in Grenada.

 About the Author